-Standing Calf Raise - While standing on a flat surface and holding two dumbbells in your hand slowly rise up onto your toes in a controlled fashion.
+Calf Raise W/Bar - While standing on a flat surface and holding the bar on your back as if you were in the starting position of the squat slowly rise up onto your toes in a controlled fashion.
 Once you reach the full extension on your toes slowly lower yourself to the starting position.
-Maintain neutral head position and a straight back with your chest up.
+Maintain neutral head position and a straight back with your chest up arms hang in front of you in a relaxed position.
+Slowly raise the DB's out towards your sides while squeezing your shoulder blades together.
+Raise your arms until you are parallel with your back and chest.
+Repeat for desired number of repetitions.